SurgicalAI/EndoVision/README.md

 ```

 ## Contact
-If you have any queries, please contact us.
+If you have any queries, please contact me.